 Surrounding myself with body positive media.

 It is nearly impossible to love and appreciate your body when you’re surrounded by photoshopped images all the time.
 I had to make an active choice to stop reading celebrity magazines that didn’t make me feel good.
 And don’t even get me started about Victoria’s Secret catalogs.
 Seriously, if they come to your house, call them and request they stop sending them.
 They’re not good for your psyche.
 Instead, seek out magazines, websites, Facebook pages AND Facebook groups where you can see images of real bodies (read: unphotoshopped) being celebrated.
-Try THIS ONE, THIS ONE, and THIS ONE.

 Making the decision that I’d rather enjoy food and gain a little weight.